Skip to main content

 Starter kit

-If you're just getting started with Kameleoon, we provide a starter kit and a demo application to test out the SDK and learn how it works.
-The starter kit includes a fully configured app with examples that demonstrate how you might use the SDK methods in your app.
-You can find the starter kit, the demo application and detailed instructions on how to use it at Starter-Kit for iOS.
+If you're just getting started with Kameleoon, we provide a starter kit and demo application to test the SDK and learn how it works.
+The starter kit includes a fully configured app with examples demonstrating how you might use the SDK methods in your app.
+You can find the starter kit, the demo application and detailed instructions on how to use it at Starter kit for iOS

 Prerequisites